Children’s museum receives $500,000 gift, stays course for spring opening

 Peter and Paula Lunder are former Waterville residents and long-time financial supporters of Maine cultural institutions, including the Colby College Museum of Art, the Lunder Institute for American Art at Colby College, the Portland Museum of Art and the Maine College of Art.
 Peter Lunder is a former president of Dexter Shoe Co. and a nephew of the late Harold Alfond, Dexter Shoe’s founder and a major Maine philanthropist.

-“This project is for the next one hundred years.
-The gift is to support future generations of young people who will find delight and learn so much at the newly reimagined Children’s Museum & Theatre of Maine,” said the Lunders in a statement released by the museum.
+“This project is for the next 100 years.
+The gift is to support future generations of young people who will find delight and learn so much at the newly reimagined Children’s Museum & Theatre of Maine,” the Lunders said in a statement released by the museum.
 “Parents will be very glad to have such a great museum where they can take their children to see, play, and learn.”

 Barbee Gilman, chair of the museum’s Imagine Capital Campaign, said the gift is “instrumental to the final stages” of the fundraising campaign.
 She said the museum’s new space will allow it to “provide greater educational experiences and exposure to the arts, both of which are so critical in the early years of a child’s life.”